m-jch/captcha/README.md

 ##How to use

-in your HTML from add following code:
+in your HTML form add following code:

 ```html
 <img src="{{ URL::to('/captcha')}}">